Calder Foundation

 1932

-Calder makes Cadre rouge, the first in a series of “frames” and “panels” that consist of moving abstract forms set in front of colored plywood panels or within boxlike frames.
+Calder makes Cadre rouge, among the first in a series of “frames” and “panels” that consist of moving abstract forms set in front of colored plywood panels or within boxlike frames.
 The works relate to the idea of three-dimensional paintings in motion that Calder proposed to Mondrian during his 1930 visit.

 Sweeney 1951, 38; CF, object files